tachyons/gitlab-pages/doc/development.md

 If you want to develop GitLab Pages with the GDK, follow [these instructions](https://gitlab.com/gitlab-org/gitlab-development-kit/-/blob/main/doc/howto/pages.md).

 You can also run and develop GitLab Pages outside of the GDK.
-Here is a few commands and host file changes to get you running with the examples built into the repo.
+Here are a few commands and host file changes to get you running with the examples built into the repository.

 Create `gitlab-pages.conf` in the root of this project: